 You will want to start with a mask overlay so that you can keep yourself restrained to the glasses.
 Using the adjustment brush, you will start with an initial mask selection which can be further refined using the color range mask selector or luminance range slider.
 Once you have the mask restricted to your subject’s glasses, you can start making your alterations.

 Start with a weaker brush and low feathering, increasing it as needed while you work.
 Like with the spot removal tool, you will want to work slowly and check your progress.
 You will also want to stay aware that the dehaze feature can cause a loss of detail, and is best used sparingly.
 There is also much more depth to the adjustment brush and graduated filters, so for complete mastery, you would be well served by reading more of the Adobe help guide above.

 While possible, learning how to get rid of glasses glare in Lightroom is a hefty undertaking.
 Correcting glare on camera is generally preferred, and in instances where it is not a possibility, enlisting a photo editor for photographers can save you the hassle of trying to clone or dehaze.
 Your time can be better spent on other parts of your photography business, rather than sitting behind your computer editing your wedding images.

 To save even more time in Lightroom and your post-wedding workflow, access our Online Training: Advanced Lightroom Skillsets with Jared Platt.
-Throughout the Online Training, Jared focuses on how to maximize your time in Lightroom and create a fast and efficient workflow.
+Throughout the Online Training, Jared focuses on how to maximize your time and create a fast and efficient workflow in Lightroom.
 Click on the banner below to learn from the Lightroom Guru himself!